|

 If you're sure you have time:

-- Call your family
+- Call

-contact to tell them where you are going and when you expect to arrive.
+your family contact to tell them where you are going and when you expect to arrive.

-- Shut off water
+- Shut

-off.
+it's been turned off.
 In a disaster situation it could take weeks for a professional to respond.

 Prepare